AlumiTubs wood-fired hot tubs are designed to be low-maintenance, hygienic and easy to care for. Here's how to keep your AlumiTub clean.

 How to Clean Your Hot Tub Without Chemicals

 Keeping your tub chemical-free is entirely possible, you'll just need to clean it more frequently.
-While it's not for everyone, we love the simplicity of an onsen-style bath and the reward that comes after draining, scrubbing and refilling your tub.
+While it's not for everyone, we love the simplicity of an onsen-style bath.
+To decide whether chemical water treatments are right for you, check out this blog post on the pros and cons of using chemicals to treat your water.

 Here's how to keep your water fresh and your tub clean without chemicals.